Artur-Poffo/SystemRank/packages/server/README.md

 - [x] Rating OSs on a scale of 1 to 5 and leaving comments should be possible.
 - [x] Editing existing reviews should be possible.
 - [x] Deleting reviews should be possible.
+- [x] Should be able to fetch all reviews of a system

 ## Business Rules (BRs)